 US immigration law has provisions for several categories of “Exchange Visitors.”
-These categories include Au Pairs, camp counselors, summer work/travel, physicians, professors and researchers, short-term scholars, teachers, students, and trainees.
-The US Department of State and the US Department of Homeland Security/USCIS together administer the J-1 visa program.
+These categories include au-pairs, camp counselors, summer work/travel, physicians, professors and researchers, short-term scholars, teachers, students, and trainees.
+The US Department of State and the USCIS together administer the J-1 visa program.
 The J-1 visa programs allow foreign nationals to come to the US to enhance their skills in an occupation through participation in a structured training program.

 In this article we will focus on the trainee program and discuss what a J-1 ‘Umbrella Sponsor’ is.
 We will also talk about the use of an umbrella sponsor to obtain a J-1 visa.